-2. I ~ Village/Plaza Level Roofs and Arcades:
+5.2.
+Village/Plaza Level Roofs and Arcades:

 Plaza roofs & arcades shall be functional and appropriately scaled to provide weather protection.
 They shall be viewed as an architectural amenity, and therefore contribute positively to the design of the building with appropriate proportions and character.
-At the Village level, all roof material shall be metal or glass to provide light and transparency to the space below.
-Projecting arcade roofs may also contain canvas.
+At the Village level, all roof material shall be canvas or metal and glass to provide light and transparency to the space below.
 These delicate structures may be permanent or used on a temporary basis with Design Review Board approval.
 Heavy timber structures shall be reserved for main entrances or large portals protecting stairs or walkways from the elements.
 Flashing and gutters shall be pretreated copper.
 Special consideration shall be given to systems and devices to address removal of snow from roofs.
 Heaters are encouraged to be installed under canopies at restaurants.